-This year marks the 100th anniversary of the Apparitions of the Virgin Mary at Fatima in 1917.
+It’s been over 100 years since the Apparitions of the Virgin Mary at Fatima in 1917.
 In short, the Blessed Mother appeared to three shepherd children named Lucia, Francisco and Jacinta to deliver a message for them to pray the rosary and make sacrifices 12 to God for people in need of His love and for an end to the Great War.
 Lucia and Francisco tried to keep quiet about this experience.
 But Jacinta spilled the secret to her mother who later shared it with the neighbours.
 Soon, word spread throughout the community as more people began following the children to view the heavenly appearance.
 Eventually, over 70,000 people witnessed the apparition themselves — as well as what appeared to be the sun dancing in the sky!
 This incredible sight became known as the Miracle of the Sun.

 When it comes to miracles of such caliber, the Catholic Church treats them with careful seriousness.
 Often when a seemingly supernatural event occurs, emotions run high and word of it spreads like wildfire.
 Sometimes details become distorted as exaggerated versions of the story are shared like a game of telephone.
 Such miraculous events are easily sensationalized to the point of contagious mass-hysteria.
 This is why discreetly careful investigation and scientific research led by the Vatican is involved in every case.